hackclub/hackclub/workshops/discord_message_bot/README.md

 First, create two files called index.js and msgs.json.

-  -Your messages will be stored in msgs.json.
+  - Your messages will be stored in msgs.json.

-  -JSON is a file format that allows you to store data as a JavaScript object (key/value pair).
+  - JSON is a file format that allows you to store data as a JavaScript object (key/value pair).
 If you want to learn more, [check here](https://www.json.org/json-en.html).

-  -As with defining a normal JavaScript object, your .json file should contain brackets as shown below.
+  - As with defining a normal JavaScript object, your .json file should contain brackets as shown below.

 <img src="https://cloud-gh7l7h2q1.vercel.app/json_example.png" width="380" alt="Write Command Example">